-Pursuant to an Administration and Accounting Services Agreement dated July 19, 2007, The Bank of New York Mellon performs certain administrative services for the Trust including, among other things, assisting in the preparation of the annual post-effective amendments to the Trust's registration statement, assisting in obtaining the fidelity bond and trustees' and officers'/errors and omissions insurance policies, preparing notices, agendas and resolutions for quarterly Board of Trustees meetings, maintaining the Trust's corporate calendar, maintaining Trust contract files and providing executive and administrative services to support the Independent Trustees.
-The Bank of New York Mellon also performs certain administrative and accounting services for the Trust such as preparing shareholder reports, providing statistical and research data, assisting the Adviser in compliance monitoring activities and preparing and filing federal and state tax returns on behalf of the Trust.
+Pursuant to an Administration and Accounting Services Agreement dated July 19, 2007, The Bank of New York Mellon performs certain administrative services for the Trust including, among other things, assisting in the preparation of the annual post-effective amendments to the Trust's registration statement, assisting in obtaining the fidelity bond and trustees' and officers'/errors and omissions insurance policies, preparing notices, agendas, and resolutions for quarterly Board of Trustees meetings, maintaining the Trust's corporate calendar, maintaining Trust contract files and providing executive and administrative services to support the Independent Trustees.
+The Bank of New York Mellon also performs certain administrative and accounting services for the Trust, such as preparing shareholder reports, providing statistical and research data, assisting the Adviser in compliance monitoring activities, and preparing and filing federal and state tax returns on behalf of the Trust.
 In addition, The Bank of New York Mellon prepares and files certain reports with the appropriate regulatory agencies and prepares certain materials required by the SEC or any state securities commission having jurisdiction over the Trust.
 The accounting services performed by The Bank of New York Mellon include determining the NAV per share of the Fund and maintaining records relating to the securities transactions of the Fund.

-The table below sets forth the administration and accounting service fees paid by the Fund to The Bank of New York Mellon for services rendered the last three fiscal years:
+The table below sets forth the administration and accounting service fees paid by the Fund to The Bank of New York Mellon for services rendered during the fiscal years ended April 30, 2020, April 30, 2021 and April 30, 2022:

-Fiscal Fiscal Fiscal

-Year Year Year

-Ended Ended Ended

-April 30, April 30, April 30,

-2019 2018 2017

-Administration and Accounting Fee \$ 131.018 \$ 143.704 \$ 174 404
+scal Year Ended April 30, 2022 scal Year Ended April 30, 2021 scal Year Ended April 30, 2020 Administration and Accounting Fee \$ 118,716 \$ 87.966 \$ 112,969